Macy's: Wait And See

 I just spent three hours I will never get back.
 I listened intently as Macy’s (NYSE:M) tried to shore up investor confidence in its plan to counter the scourge of Amazon (NASDAQ:AMZN).
 Did I buy any after watching the presentation?
-No. The market reacting so negatively to the company reaffirming what they said during previous quarters is not encouraging, and the shares are trading at 7 year lows.
+No. The market reacting so negatively to the company reaffirming what they said during previous quarters is not encouraging, and the shares are trading at 7-year lows.

 The stock can’t find a basement and I have no interest in catching a falling knife.
 The company reeks of Sears (NASDAQ:SHLD) right now, and I can’t get that foul taste out of my mouth.
 Here is my rundown on the two interesting pieces of the presentation, marketing/brand image and real estate monetization.

-Increasing the Pull of Macy’s Brand
+Increasing The Pull Of Macy’s Brand

 Macy’s compared their brand image to that of Apple (NASDAQ:AAPL), Google (NASDAQ:GOOG) (NASDAQ:GOOGL) and Target (NYSE:TGT)… I snickered, too.
 But they are at least acknowledging their value proposition and fashion preferences are behind the times.
 The company discussed how they have more than enough customers, but they need to drive higher sales per customer.
 Out of interest, this is the same position taken by Eddie Lampert at Sears, it HAS NOT driven any sales per customer growth.